An ileostomy is used to move waste out of the body when the colon or rectum is not working properly.

 You will be in the hospital for 3 to 7 days.
 You may have to stay longer if your ileostomy was an emergency operation.

 You may be able to suck on ice chips on the same day as your surgery to ease your thirst.
 By the next day, you will probably be allowed to drink clear liquids.
-Your doctor or nurse will slowly add thicker fluids and then soft foods as your bowels begin to work again.
+You will slowly add thicker fluids and then soft foods to your diet as your bowels begin to work again.
 You may be eating again 2 days after your surgery.

 Most people who have an ileostomy are able to do most of the activities they were doing before their surgery.
 This includes most sports, travel, gardening, hiking, and other outdoor activities, and most types of work.